Skip to Content

 Padron was a renowned show horse in halter.
 He was the Canadian National Champion Stallion at halter in 1981 and followed that up with an impressive U.S. title win one year later.

 Padron was also a successful stud who left behind an incredible legacy.
-He sired 770 pure-bred offspring, including 50 winners of National Shows and 12 international champions, with over 180 others that ranked.
+He sired 770 pure-bred offspring, including 50 winners of National Shows and 12 international champions, as well as over 180 others that ranked.

 Marwan Al Shaqab- 20 million (value)